Secondary Security Screening Selection

 The Selectee list has been cited by civil liberties groups to be infringing on privacy rights and potential for racial and ethnic discrimination.

 Procedure when selected

-Passengers who have been selected for secondary screening will have the letters SSSS or *S* (all capitals) printed on their boarding passes as a signal for the need for a thorough search at security checkpoints.
+Passengers are selected for secondary screening through the Secure Flight program.
+If selected, the boarding pass will have the letters SSSS or *S* (all capitals) printed on their boarding passes as a signal for the need for a thorough search at security checkpoints.
 In the case of Southwest Airlines, secondary screening selectees may have a "checkerboard" pattern printed on their boarding passes.

 SSSS passengers will go through a more intensive screening process which may include enhanced pat-downs.
 Their carry-on luggage may also be inspected by hand.
 In the case of film or other items that cannot be X-rayed, the agent may perform a test for possible explosive materials.
 The screener may also use a hand held metal detector to search the passenger for metal objects.

 Selection criteria

 Neither the TSA nor the airlines publish the criteria that are used when boarding passes are issued to identify passengers who will be given extra screening or be denied boarding.